firxworx/op-ansible-device-automation/README.md

 sudo lshw -c display
 ```

+For more troubleshooting information, check the xorg docs including key articles such as: <https://xorg-team.pages.debian.net/xorg/howto/use-xrandr.html>.

-### Troubleshooting Flat-Panel TV's + Large Displays
+### Troubleshooting TV's

-If alignment of the picture is off (e.g. a small portion of the picture is cut off on the left and right sides) and you are using a flat-panel TV as a display, check your TV's settings for possible configuration points that might fix the alignment.
+If you are using a flat-panel TV as a display and the alignment of the picture is off, e.g. a portion of the picture is cut off on the left and right sides, make sure to check through your TV's settings for possible configuration options that might correct the situation.

-Due to the huge variety of makes + models, it is recommended that you search the web + forums for more information particular to your device.
+There is a huge amount of variance between TV makes and models.
+It is recommended that you search the web + forums for more information specific to your device.

-As an example of a setting that was changed on a 55" Samsung Smart TV that was manufactured in 2012:
+An example of a device-specific setting related to an alignment issue with a 55" Samsung Smart TV manufactured in 2012:

-- "Screen Resolution" setting was changed from "16:9" to "Screen Fit" to fix "cut off"
+- "Screen Resolution" setting was changed from "16:9" to "Screen Fit" to resolve a "sides slightly cut off" issue

 ## License

 Released under Apache 2.0 license by Kevin Firko (@firxworx) - hello@firxworx.com

-Use at your own risk!